Internet-Draft Mission AuthZEN August 2026

 1. Introduction

-Mission-Bound Runtime Enforcement [I-D.draft-mcguinness-mission-runtime] (the "runtime profile") specifies the runtime enforcement layer for Mission-bound access tokens issued under Mission-Bound Authorization for OAuth 2.0 [I-D.draft-mcguinness-oauth-mission] (the "issuance profile").
+Mission-Bound Runtime Enforcement [I-D.draft-mcguinness-mission-runtime] (the "runtime profile") specifies the runtime enforcement layer for Mission-bound authorization; this version's reference host is the OAuth binding, Mission-Bound Authorization for OAuth 2.0 [I-D.draft-mcguinness-oauth-mission] (the "issuance profile" to its OAuth companions), whose Mission-bound access tokens the worked surfaces cite.
 The runtime profile is deliberately substrate-independent: it defines the decision contract, action classification, PEP placement, parameter binding and the time-of-check to time-of-use gap, the consumption-bound failure posture, failure modes, runtime enforcement evidence, and the runtime conformance scope, but it states that the decision API wire format is a deployment choice and defines no binding of its own.

 This document is the OpenID AuthZEN binding of that contract: it maps the runtime profile's abstract decision contract onto the OpenID AuthZEN Authorization API [AUTHZEN] and carries only the AuthZEN-binding deltas: